 Frequently Asked Questions

 Yes, with your consent.
-Inform your employer and ideally obtain return-to-work certificate confirming you’re fit earlier than expected.
+Inform your employer and ideally obtain a return-to-work certificate confirming you’re fit earlier than expected.

-What if I disagree with return-to-work recommendations?
+What if I Disagree with Return-to-Work Recommendations?

 Yes, particularly for safety-critical roles or after extended absence.
 This is reasonable and doesn’t override your doctor’s certificate but provides independent assessment.

 Depends on employer policy.
 Some pay full wages during phased return, others pay proportional to hours worked.
-Check contract and discuss with employer/HR.
+Check your contract and discuss with employer/HR.

 Typically 4–8 weeks.
 Extended phased returns may indicate need for permanent adjustments or consideration of capabilities.